I think you’ll agree with me when I say…

 5. Are You Claiming All the State Benefits You’re Entitled To?

-Before you make an irreversible resolution by taking out an equity release scheme, make sure that you check if you are eligible for any federal benefits that you might be entitled to.
-You might also want to consider visiting your government agency to see whether you can claim any means-tested benefits like pension or saving credit, disability benefits, or council tax reduction benefits.
+Before you make an irreversible resolution by borrowing or taking out an equity release scheme, make sure that you check if you are eligible and suitable for any federal benefits that you might be entitled to.
+You might also want to consider visiting your government firm to see whether you can claim or rights any means-tested benefits like pension or saving credit, disability benefits, or council tax reduction benefits.
 These benefits could increase your income or aid with home improvements.

 6. How About Re-Mortgaging?